microsoft/Cream/MiniViT/Mini-DeiT/README.md

 # Mini-DeiT

-This repo is for MiniViT for DeiTs
+This repo is for MiniViT for DeiTs.

 # Usage